todaycode/activateRailsAdmin/docs/13-authorization-adapter.md

 ## Setting up your own AuthorizationAdapter

-Setting up your own `AuthorizationAdapter` is easy!
 The following example shows how to set up and tie your authorization adapter class to Active Admin:

     # app/models/only_authors_authorization.rb
     class OnlyAuthorsAuthorization < ActiveAdmin::AuthorizationAdapter